Digitl-Alchemyst/dev100/README.md

 4. **I wrote some code today.**: Share your daily coding excercise and what you learned from it.
 You can include your code in the post or link to it, to get feedback from the community.
 5. **Daily Reset**: What did you to relax and reset for the day?
 What did you eat for lunch?
 6. **I had a productive afternoon.**: Describe your afternoon, and how you spent it.
-6. **Support the Community**: How and who did you help
+7. **Support the Community**: How and who did you help
-7. **Link to previous day's post**: (If you posted Day 5 today, then link your Day 4 post by going to your post, clicking the top right corner, and selecting Copy Link)
+8. **Track your Progress**: Be sure to commit your progress to your github repo at the end of the day, and share a link to the repo in the post.

-1️⃣ Share your DAILY progress in the University of Code - Dev75 Category using the specified format mentioned above.
+1️⃣ Share your DAILY progress in the [JS Help Desk Discord](https://discord.gg/aDumcW6ESB) Dev100 Channel or University of Code - Dev75 Category using the specified format mentioned above.

-2️⃣ We've provided you with a Notion template to help keep track of your Dev75 progress.
-You can click the Duplicate option when you open the Notion template to make it your own! 👉 [Notion Template](https://links.papareact.com/50j)
+2️⃣ We're using a Notion template provided by Papa React to help keep track of your Dev100 progress.
+You can click the Duplicate option when you open the Notion template to make it your own! 👉 [Notion Template](https://links.papareact.com/50j) (official dev 100 template coming soon)

-3️⃣ Once you have completed the Dev75 Coding Challenge, post your Dev75 Coding Challenge Notion template in the University of Code - Dev75 Category so members can witness your glorious win! 🏆
+3️⃣ Once you have completed the Dev100 Coding Challenge, post your Notion document in the JS Help Desk - Dev100 Channel so members can witness your glorious transformation! 🏆

-### End of Challenge Goals
-- [ ] Secure a job by the end of 75 days
-- [ ] Launch Speak Easy by the end of 75 days
-- [ ] Have at least 100 users on DocuBot by the end of 75 days
-- [ ] Prepare a pitch and basic demo app for the bus route app
-- [ ] Begin community development of the job board app
-- [ ] Quit Smoking by the end of 75 days
-- [ ] Improve diet and exercise by the end of 75 days

 ### Template
 Today, I accomplished the following:
-1. **Productive morning**:
-2. **Sort my To-Dos**:
-3. **30 mins of learning**:
-4. **Time to Code**:
+1. **I had a productive morning.**:
+2. **To-Dos & Dids.**:
+3. **I learned something today.**:
+4. **I wrote some code today.**:
 5. **Daily Reset**:
+6. **I had a productive afternoon.**:
 6. **Support the Community**:
-7. **Link to previous day's post**:
+7. **Track your Progress**: